Opinion | Taking a glass-is-one-seventh-full view of the GOP

 So did Republican Sens.
 Ben Sasse of Nebraska (who said Jan.
 6 was “shameful mob violence to disrupt … the peaceful transfer of power”); Lisa Murkowski of Alaska (“We must not legitimize those actions which resulted in loss of life and we must learn from that horrible event.”); Mitt Romney of Utah (“Nothing could be further from the truth than to consider the attack on the seat of democracy as legitimate political discourse.”); Susan Collins of Maine (“absurd,” she said of the RNC’s position); Rick Scott of Florida (“what happened on Jan.
 6 was wrong”); and John Cornyn of Texas (“not an accurate description”).

-And so did Mike Pence, Trump’s former vice president, when he said on Feb.
+And so did Mike Pence, Trump’s vice president, when he said on Feb.
 4 that “President Trump is wrong” in claiming Pence could have overturned Joe Biden’s victory.
 “Frankly, there is almost no idea more un-American than the notion that any one person could choose the American president.”

 Give them all credit.